Jonetz/Jonetz.github.io/_posts/2025-12-12-Enterprise-Knowledge.md

 ---
 layout: single
 title:  "How to get Enterprise Knowledge into LLMs - An Overview"
-excerpt: "Artificial Intelligence for non Techies I"
+excerpt: "Artificial Intelligence for non Techies I - I try to explain how we can infuse LLMs with additional knowledge that is not present during training.
+Additionally we look deeper at Memory Architectures, that may be relevant in the future."
 permalink: /posts/2025/12/Enterprise-Knowledge/
 tags:
   - LLM